 A dark-colored yosegi patterned box with a secret drawer, much like the ones used by ninjas and samurai for keeping secret messages out of the wrong hands.

-Although secret drawers are nifty features, such puzzle boxes do come with a minor drawback.
+Although secret drawers are nifty features, such items do come with a minor drawback.

-The main compartment has less depth than what a 5 sun puzzle box should have, to compensate for the space the secret drawer beneath it takes up.
-This may or may not be a problem depending on the size of the item you want to store inside.
+The main compartment has less depth than what a regular five sun puzzle box should have; to compensate for space that the secret drawer beneath it takes up.
+This may or may not be a problem, depending on the size of the item you want to store inside.

 Koyosegi puzzle box – 2 sun, 7 steps

-An exquisitely beautiful Japanese puzzle box which also happens to be the smallest item on the list.
+An exquisitely beautiful Japanese puzzle box that also happens to be the smallest one on the list.
 As a matter of fact, its 2.4 x 1.5 x 1.9-inch dimensions and 3.8-ounce weight makes it compact and lightweight enough to easily fit inside your pocket.

-It has all the hallmarks of a high-quality Japanese product, but what some might appreciate the most is its simplicity as it takes only 7 moves to open.
+It has all the hallmarks of a high-quality Japanese product, but what some might appreciate the most is its simplicity as it takes only seven moves to open.